-1. P, with use of the enumerated process, will produce a "qualified fuel" within the meaning of § 29(c)(1)(C).
+- (1) P, with use of the enumerated process and the specified chemical reagents, will produce a "qualified fuel" within the meaning of § 29(c)(1)(C). - (2) The contract for the construction of the Facility constitutes "a binding written contract in effect before January 1, 1997" within the meaning of § 29(g)(1)(A). - (3) Production from the Facility will be attributable solely to P within the meaning of § 29(a)(2)(B), and P shall be entitled to the § 29 credit for qualified fuel from the Facility that is sold to an unrelated person. - (4) The § 29 credit attributable to P may be allocated to the members of P in accordance with the members' interest in P when the credit arises.
+Each such member will take into account its allocated share of the § 29 credit in computing its tax liability, and for the allocation of the § 29 credit, a member's interest in P is determined based on a valid allocation of receipts from the sale of the § 29 qualified fuel. - (5) A termination of P under § 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons.

-- 2. The contract for the construction of the Facility constitutes a "binding written contract in effect before January 1, 1997" within the meaning of § 29(g)(1)(A). - 3.
-Production from the Facility will be attributable solely to P within the meaning of § 29(a)(2)(B), and P shall be entitled to the § 29 credit for qualified fuel from the Facility that is sold to an unrelated person. - 4.
-The § 29 credit attributable to P may be allocated to the members of P in accordance with the members' interests in P when the credit arises.
-For the § 29 credit, a member's interest in P is determined based on a valid allocation of the receipts from the sale of the § 29 qualified fuel. - 5.
-A termination of P under § 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons. - 6.
-Because the Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of the Facility to a different location after June 30, 1998, will not result in a new placed in service date for the Facility for purposes of § 29 provided the fair market value of the original property is more than 20 percent of the Facility's total fair market value at the time of relocation. - 7.
-Because the Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of one or more of the independent production lines of the Facility to a new location will not result in a new placed in service date for the Facility or an independent production line for purposes of § 29 provided all essential components of the independent production line are retained and the production output of the independent production line is not significantly increased at the new location.
+- (6) Because the Facility was "placed-in-service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of the Facility to a different location after June 30, 1998, or replacement of part of the Facility after that date, will not result in a new placed-in-service date for the Facility for purposes of § 29 provided the fair market value of the original property is more than 20% of Facility's total fair market value at the time of relocation or replacement. - (7) Because the Facility was "placed-in-service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of one or more of the independent production lines of the Facility to a new location after June 30, 1998, will not result in a new placed-in-service date for the Facility or an independent production line for purposes of § 29 provided all essential components of the independent production line are retained and the production capacity of the independent production line is not significantly increased at the new location.